iotaledger/iota-names/README.md

-# SuiNS Contracts
+# IOTA-Names

-This repository holds the SuiNS contracts (both the core and all system packages).
+This repository holds the IOTA-Names contracts (both the core and all system packages).

 ## Packages

-The [packages](./packages/) folder contains a list of all the packages that are being used for SuiNS, as well as their tests.
+The [packages](./packages/) folder contains a list of all the packages that are being used for IOTA-Names, as well as their tests.

 ## Scripts